 Through the collaboration with Plan, Bik Bok supports three schools and a Madrasa in Singimati, in northern Bangladesh.
 We also support TVET(Technical and Vocational Education and Training) departments at two of the schools.
 TVET is vocal education and training which provides knowledge and skills for employment.

 Why girls in Bangladesh?

-Bangladesh has the highest rates of child marriage in the world.
+Bangladesh has one of the highest rates of child marriage in the world.
 In Bik Bok we support girls and believe that gender equality is crucial for achieving positive long-term change in the world.
 There is still a whole world of girl potential out there waiting to be released.
-We like the idea that girls in Norway can help peers in developing countries through #GIRLSrighttoeducation.
+We like the idea that girls in Scandinavia can help peers in developing countries through #GIRLSrighttoeducation.

-Bangladesh is also where some of Bik Bok products are produced.
+Bangladesh is important to Bik Bok since many of our suppliers are located here.
 The challenges faced by the textile and garment industry are numerous and complex.
 We want to meet these challenges with focus on honesty and commitment to develop and improve.
 Through our Bangladesh office we have developed rigorous procedures for constant evaluations of the factories.
 If improvement plans are initiated, they are followed up by regular on-site visits from our CSR staff.
 Our attitude is that all companies can contribute to increase human dignity, and that our commitment will make a difference.